kocherlab/kocher_guides/docs/Guides/RNAseq.rst

 **********************
 RNA-seq Read Alignment
 **********************
 In computational biology, sequence alignment is a process used to identify regions of similarity between sequences.
 An inherent challenge of RNA-seq read alignment is the mapping of sequences from non-contiguous genomic regions – i.e. the mRNAs.
 At present, two strategies of RNA-seq read alignment have been developed and thoroughly tested: i) traditional alignment to genomic sequence data and ii) pseudoalignment to transcript sequences.
+Research has shown that both strategies - when applied by highly-accurate algorithms - produce similar ressults \(`Costa-Silva et al\.\, 2017 <https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0190152>`_\).

-All RNA-seq Read Alignment programs may imported using:
+All RNA-seq Read Alignment programs may be imported using:

 .. code-block:: bash
-   :name: kocher_RNA
+   :name: kocher_RNA2

    conda activate kocher_RNA